Spotlight on Local Entertainment Lists | Calendar - ExBulletin

 Appelo Archives Center: Historical exhibits from the Naselle-Grays River area.
 Hours from 10 a.m. to 4 p.m.
 Tuesday to Friday, 10 a.m. to 2 p.m.
 Saturday or by appointment.
 1056 Route nationale 4, Naselle.
 360-484-7103; Appeloarchives.org

-Broadway Gallery: December featured artists like Lorena Birk and Susy Halverson.
-The gallery is calling on artists for new memberships.
+Broadway Gallery: The gallery is calling on artists for new memberships.
 Artisan cards, masks, jewelry, books by local authors, pottery, sculpture, glass, metal, photography, wearable art and more.
 Buy on the fourth local Saturday of each month to receive a free gift.
+The Jump Start for Art sale will take place from January 18 to 29.
 Regular hours: 11 am to 4 pm Tuesdays, Wednesdays, Fridays and Saturdays; 11 am-6pm Thursdays.
 1418, avenue du Commerce, Longview.
 577-0544. http://the-broadway-gallery.com, www.facebook.com/TheBroadwayGallery.

 Cowlitz County Historical Museum: Hours: 10 am-4pm Tuesday to Saturday.
 Donations accepted.
 405 Allen Street, Kelso.
 577-3119. www.co.cowlitz.wa.us/museum.